 In the medina, you could find anything.
 Houses with secret inner courtyards, well-hidden from the street and protected with mashrabiyya (wooden-perforated screens).
 Mosques with madrasas (Koranic schools), hammams (public baths), and funduqs (old inns).
 Seqqayas (public fountains) decorated with zellij (tilework), zawiga (shrines), and souqs (markets).
 Bakeries, tanneries, and various shops endlessly lining along the winding streets.
 Signs in all languages.
 Vendors shouting out their prices to attract customers.
-And the worst of all, the smell of the dried sheepskins stunk everywhere.
+And, the worst of all, the smell of the dried sheepskins stunk everywhere.

-We started our tour at Bab Boujloud (the Blue Gate), one of the entrance gates in the medieval medina, and a former water tank for the old town.
+We started our tour at Bab Boujloud (the Blue Gate), one of the entrance gates in the medieval medina and a former water tank for the old town.
 The three Japanese girls (Chiaki, Ayumi, and Vora) did not speak English.
 Therefore, Milouda had to talk to them only using signs and smiles.
 We walked down Talaa Kbira, the largest and longest pedestrian street in the medina.
 The street was packed with street vendors, various shops, and religious complexes.
-A dead rat on a street corner and big animal bones abandoned behind shopping stalls.
-In that messy, new world, I had to adapt to different rules of hygiene and cleanness.
+A dead rat lay on a street corner and big animal bones were abandoned behind shopping stalls.
+In that messy, new world, I had to adapt to different rules of hygiene and cleanliness.

 Commercial, artistic, and intellectual center, Fes had been embellished with elaborately decorated monuments during the Merinids and Almoravids dynasties.
 Mosques, mausoleums, public fountains, as well as hammams and riads displayed the following triad.
 Tilework (zellij), elaborate and often colored stucco plaster, and painstakingly carved and painted friezes in cedarwood.
 Across the Madrassa Bouananiya, there was a hydraulic clock, nonfunctional though.
 In the heart of the medina, Zawiga Moulay Idriss Al Azhar housed the tomb of the Great Idriss II, the founder of Fes, and Zaouiat Sidi Ahmed Tijani Shrine housed the relics of a saint.
 It also served as a pilgrimage outpost for Muslims coming from Algeria, Mali, Nigeria, and Senegal and going to Mecca.
 A bit further, the Quaraouiyine Mosque housed an Islamic center with the first multidisciplinary university in the world.